pinkfloppydisk/edvinas-dev/content/blog/sandstone-3/index.md

 ### Real-time lighting
 Using real-time lighting was a must for this project as the player is able to pick up objects which emit light.
 The biggest problem here was getting the shadows to work right.

-#### Point lights
-The biggest downside to using current version of URP is inability to use real-time shadows with point lights.
-I didn't pay enough attention to documentation and skipped this step.
-Due to this I had to deal with _leaking_ point lights through walls and found no way around it.

 #### Shadow quality
 {{<